AruniMishra/aws/awsTutorial/AWS.md

 # IAM

 - manage users and authorization

   - Cognito user pool -> To change password
   - Identity pool -> To access AWS services

+- you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API

 # DynamoDB